googleapis/google-auth-library-python/docs/user-guide.rst

 credentials and transports provided by this library, you need to follow a few additional steps:

-1. If you are using the :mod:`google.auth.transport.requests` transport, vendor in the ``requests-toolbelt`` library into you app, and enable the App Engine monkeypatch.
+#.
+If you are using the :mod:`google.auth.transport.requests` transport, vendor
+   in the ``requests-toolbelt``_ library into you app, and enable the App Engine monkeypatch.
 Refer `App Engine documentation`_ for more details on this.
-2. To make HTTPS calls, enable the ``ssl`` library for you app by adding the following configuration to the ``app.yaml`` file::
+#.
+To make HTTPS calls, enable the ``ssl`` library for you app by adding the
+   following configuration to the ``app.yaml`` file::

         libraries:
         - name: ssl
           version: latest

-3. Enable billing for you App Engine project.
-Then enable socket support for your app.
+#.
+Enable billing for you App Engine project.
+Then enable socket support for
+   your app.
 This can be achieved by setting an environment variable in the ``app.yaml`` file::